Table of Contents

 Please note that up until v1alpha3 this concept had a different meaning, referring to the capability to run multiple instances of the same provider, each one with its own credentials; starting from v1alpha4 we are disambiguating the two concepts.

-See Multi-tenancy and Support multiple instances.
+See also Support multiple instances.

 N